-- Sean Dorney reports from inside the forgotten colony of Papua New Guinea.
+- Sean Dorney reports from inside the forgotten Australian colony of Papua New Guinea.

-- Euan Graham proposes a solution to address Australia’s knowledge gaps about China.
+- Euan Graham proposes how to address Australia’s knowledge gaps about the Chinese leadership and military.

-- Elizabeth Becker analyses Lindsey Hilsum’s In Extremis and the challenges for female foreign correspondents.
+- Elizabeth Becker reflects on the unique challenges for female foreign correspondents.

-PLUS Correspondence on AFA5: Are We Asian Yet?
-History vs Geography from Clive Hamilton, Sam Dastyari and more.
+PLUS Correspondence on AFA5: Are We Asian Yet? from Clive Hamilton, Barry Li and Linda Jaivin.